 Center for Innovation, Trade, and Strategy

-NBR has launched a new center to craft a comprehensive, 21st-century U.S. economic and trade strategy for the Indo-Pacific.
-The Center for Innovation, Trade, and Strategy aims to strengthen job growth, innovation, security, and competitiveness while expanding United States’ international leadership and informing how economic policy should be integrated into U.S. diplomacy.
+The National Bureau of Asian Research (NBR) has launched a new center to craft a comprehensive, 21st-century U.S. economic and trade strategy for the Indo-Pacific.
+The Center for Innovation, Trade, and Strategy aims to strengthen job growth, innovation, security, and competitiveness while expanding the United States’ international leadership and informing how economic policy should be integrated into U.S. diplomacy.

-The Center is charting a positive vision for U.S. trade, investment, and leadership in the fastest-growing economic region and assessing risks in a new global environment.
-The Center will:
+The Trade Center convenes leading experts to develop a forward-looking U.S. economic and trade strategy that leverages the strengths of the United States and expands U.S. leadership in the Indo-Pacific, charting a positive vision for U.S. trade, investment, and leadership in the world’s fastest-growing economic regions and assessing risks in a new global environment.

 Develop recommendations for U.S. trade and investment strategy toward key economies in the Indo-Pacific.
 Based on hard analysis, measure the costs of U.S. disengagement and identify opportunities to move forward.